cuchi/website/assets/posts/go-vs-rust.md

 - the `From` trait, to automatically convert errors on propagation

-The combination of the three features above makes up the best error handling solution a saw in a language, being simple, sound, and maintainable at the same time.
+The combination of the three features above makes up the best error handling solution I saw in a language, being simple, sound, and maintainable at the same time.

 ## Compilation time